daptx/daptx.github.io/kang/RP-Kang-Report.md

 Briefly outlining the methods used in the original study's [Jupyter Notebook](https://github.com/GIS4DEV/RP-Kang/blob/main/COVID-19Acc.ipynb) (learn more about this open source initiative [here](https://jupyter.org/about) as modified by Joseph Holler, libraries and input files were first loaded, then road networks were processed to remove isolated nodes—self contained parts of the road network or dead ends.
 After, hospitals were snapped on to the nearest network nodes for the network analysis later.
 The code then created population centroids, derived catchment areas around hospitals, and calculated the influence of each hospital on their respective catchment area(s).
 Accessibility for each hospital was then measured and weighted by distance, proceeded by an overlap function that took sum of accessibility for each hexagon of the grid in the given grid shape file.
 The results (given as Geodataframes) were then normalized and visualized, producing a map of hospital accessibility across Chicago.

+## Deviations & Improvements from Original Methods

 The largest problem identified in the original code was that the road network used was restricted to the bounds of Chicago.
 Therefore, regardless of their distance from Chicago the hospitals outside the city were not captured/accounted for in the road network.
 As a result, since the HIFLD hospital points included hospitals outside the city limit, these points were still snapped to their nearest nodes in the road network, creating a boundary effect inaccurately portraying accessibility along Chicago's periphery (i.e. northwest Chicago was false area of low accessibility).
 To fix this, a 15-mile buffer (~24 km) was applied to create a larger more inclusive road network, properly accounting for hospital points in the latter analysis.
 ```python
 # Load and Plot Street Network
 G = ox.graph_from_place('Chicago', network_type='drive', buffer_dist = 24140.2)
 ```

 Once the buffer was added, errors in the OSM data syntax made it impossible to run the original code.
 For example, one-way streets with speed limits "25, east" could not be read by the code, which expected entries like "25 mph."
-To resolve this, try except code blocks were used to assign these hardcoded data errors Kang et al's default speed of 35 mph.
+To resolve this, try except code blocks were used to assign these hardcoded data errors Kang et al's (2020) default speed of 35 mph.
 Special thanks to [Maja Cannavo](https://majacannavo.github.io/geog323/geog323main) for troubleshooting and resolving this problem.
 ```python
 # network_setting function
 if (speed_type==str):